universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 ### Groups and backreferencing

 A part of a pattern can be enclosed in parentheses.
 This is called a **capturing group**.
+You can later refer to this group by its number, for example, when you need to swap chunks of text.

 | Syntax   | Description                                    |
 |:-----------|:------------------------------------------------|